enoeryou/playzonz-token/whitepaper.md

-# PlayZonz Token (PlayZonz) - Whitepaper
+# PlayZonz Token (PZz) - Whitepaper

 ## Introduction

-PlayZonz Token (PlayZonz) is a decentralized ERC-20 token built on the Polygon (MATIC) blockchain.
+PlayZonz (PZz) is a decentralized ERC-20 token built on the Polygon (MATIC) blockchain.
 It is the core utility token within the PlayZonz ecosystem, a platform aiming to merge gaming, digital ownership (NFTs), and crypto education.

 PlayZonz was developed as an experimental and educational token to allow users to interact with smart contracts, test token use cases, and gradually grow into a broader ecosystem.